 Fortunately, body butter is ridiculously easy to prepare.

 (This post contains affiliate links.
 Read my full disclosure here.)

 That’s all you need.
-If you want some natural fragrance, you can add a few drops of your favorite essential oils.
+If you want some natural fragrance, you can add some of your favorite essential oils.

 I did see some other recipes that called for more ingredients.
 But I know they’re not necessary, because coconut oil and shea butter work so well together.

 I was thrilled to discover a really easy way to make a non-toxic lotion I can use on my arms, legs and even my face.

 In my quest for better health, I’ve decided to stop using chemical moisturizers that invariably contain parabens.
 These compounds are added as preservatives.
 However, they mimic the female hormone estrogen, fueling concerns they could increase your risk of breast cancer.

 So body butter it is.
 Although this concoction might a little greasy for daytime use, it makes a great wrinkle-fighter night cream.
 However, if your skin is really dry, you might find it “drinks” this butter up.
 So perhaps you could use it as a day time moisturizer.

 How to Make Body Butter With Shea Butter

 All you need to make your own body butter is coconut oil, shea butter, a stove top and a little bit of time.